Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 ### Dynamic Variable Substitutions

 Additional variables are available besides the product version variables provided by the HPC CSM Software Recipe.
-(See [HPC CSM Software Recipe Variable Substitutions](#hpc-csm-software-recipe-variable-substitutions) for more information.)
+(For more information, see [HPC CSM Software Recipe Variable Substitutions](#hpc-csm-software-recipe-variable-substitutions).)
 These additional variables are dynamic because their values are determined at run-time based on the context in which they appear.
 Available dynamic variables include the following: